yousefan/venvid-system-design/README.md

 # Instructions
 The objective is to design a video-sharing and streaming platform, a YouTube "clone".

 The functional and non-functional requirements are not set in stone; we expect you to decide for yourself what a "good" video streaming and sharing platform should have.
 A platform like YouTube can have countless features, so a focus on core functionality such as uploading and viewing videos is expected, but if you find value in expanding or contracting the scope, feel free to do so.

+To give you guidance on what the requirements of this system should be, and what it will need to accomplish, this business context is provided:
+* You will have 5 developers to build and maintain this product and system
+* You are expected to have a public release of this product and system in 6 months
+* We expect, on average, somewhere between 20,000 and 50,000 Daily Active Users
+* These users are mainly concentrated in Canada and Europe

+Please use the above context to inform your design decisions.
+You will be expected to explain decisions you have made in the context of the above information.

 You are expected to spend less than 5 hours on this assignment; you will have 1 hour to present your coding assignment and your proposed architecture in the upcoming interview, and you will also be expected to submit specific deliverables by pushing them to a GitHub repository before the deadline.
 In particular, the expected deliverables are: